-In my last post I shared my top tips for successfully navigating virtual recruitment events and highlighted the importance of using these opportunities to discover and develop a deeper understanding of hiring organisations and sectors.
-In other words, though it’s vitally important to create positive and lasting impressions, virtual events, and more specifically networking, are less about selling yourself and definitely more about learning.
+With the 2022/23 legal recruitment season now in full swing, I thought now is a great time to share my top tips on how to use virtual and in-person networking events to discover and develop a deeper understanding of hiring organisations and the legal sector more broadly.
+In other words, though it’s vitally important to create positive and lasting impressions, recruitment events, and more specifically networking, are less about selling yourself and definitely more about learning.

-As I’ve previously mentioned, when conducting your research prior to an event, consider what you already know about the organisations on your hit list.
+Advance preparation is key to making the most of recruitment and / or networking events.
+When conducting your research, consider what you already know about the law firms on your hit list.
 Research the graduate recruitment pages on employers’ websites, latest news stories, their values, culture, key areas of work and clients etc.

-For some networking events (especially one-to-one conversations), I’d also recommend conducting potential ‘informational interviews’: these are essentially an informal way to engage in conversation with someone who has real life experience in the field and career you want to find out more about.
-It’s a tried and tested research tool and a brilliant way to gain firsthand information about the realities of working in a particular field or profession, and hopefully gain useful tips and insider knowledge.
+For some networking events (especially one-to-one conversations), I’d also recommend conducting potential ‘informational interviews’: these are essentially an informal way to engage in conversation with trainee and qualified solicitors who have lived experiences of breaking into the legal field.
+It’s a tried and tested research tool and a brilliant way to gain firsthand information about the realities of working as a lawyer, and hopefully gain useful tips and insider knowledge.

 How do you go about conducting an informational interview?
 One way is to use the REVEAL method; a simple way to frame your conversation and questions.
 But you can of course develop your own techniques and practice until it feels natural.